 SDRAMs must be powered up and initialized in a predefined manner.
 Operational procedures other than those specified may result in undefined operation.
-Once power is applied to VDD and VDDQ (simultaneously) and the clock is stable (stable clock is defined as a signal cycling within timing constraints specified for the clock pin), the SDRAM requires a 100μs delay prior to issuing any command other than a COMMAND INHIBIT or NOP.
-Starting at some point during this 100μs period and continuing at least through the end of this period, COMMAND INHIBIT or NOP commands should be applied.
+After power is applied to VDD and VDDQ (simultaneously) and the clock is stable (stable clock is defined as a signal cycling within timing constraints specified for the clock pin), the SDRAM requires a 100μs delay prior to issuing any command other than a COMMAND

+INHIBIT or NOP.
+Starting at some point during this 100μs period and continuing at least through the end of this period, COMMAND INHIBIT or NOP commands must be applied.

-Once the 100μs delay has been satisfied with at least one COMMAND INHIBIT or NOP command having been applied, a PRECHARGE command should be applied.
+After the 100μs delay has been satisfied with at least one COMMAND INHIBIT or NOP command having been applied, a PRECHARGE command should be applied.
 All banks must then be precharged, thereby placing the device in the all banks idle state.

-Once in the idle state, two AUTO REFRESH cycles must be performed.
+Once in the idle state, at least two AUTO REFRESH cycles must be performed.
 After the AUTO REFRESH cycles are complete, the SDRAM is ready for mode register programming.
-Because the mode register will power up in an unknown state, it should be loaded prior to applying any operational command.
+Because the mode register will power up in an unknown state, it must be loaded prior to applying any operational command.
+If desired, the two AUTO REFRESH commands can be issued after the LMR command.